-Let’s start with the basics: double glazed (2g) windows function by trapping a layer of air between two panes of glass to provide extra insulation.
-Triple glazed (3g) products feature a third sheet of glass in the middle that acts as an additional barrier, resulting in improved thermal performance.
+Let’s start with the basics: double glazed (or 2-layered) (2g) windows function by trapping a layer of air between two panes of glass to provide extra insulation.
+Triple glazed (or 3-layered) (3g) products feature a third sheet of glass in the middle that acts as an additional barrier, resulting in improved thermal performance.

 At the other end of the scale, triple-glazed windows will likely score a U-value closer to 0.8 W/m2K.
 If your key goal is to create a high-performance structural shell – particularly if you’re building a Passivhaus – triple-glazed units are therefore a smart choice.
-Klarvindu’s Premium Energi+ triple glazed windows offer an excellent thermal performance, capable of achieving U-values as low as 0.7 W/m2K – among the lowest levels on the market.
+Klarwindows triple glazed windows offer excellent thermal performance, capable of achieving U-values as low as 0.7 W/m2K – among the lowest levels on the market.

 Comfortable living environment